mysteryx93/HanumanInstitute.FFmpeg/README.md

 3. When creating your ProcessWorkerFactory, use the overload where you supply all the dependencies to pass your custom IFileInfoParserFactory.

-4. Handle MediaConfig.GetCustomAppPath event to return the path of the custom application.
+4. Handle `IProcessManager.GetCustomAppPath` event to return the path of the custom application.

 5. Call ProcessWorkerEncoder.RunEncoder and specify your custom application name.